20 Best Digital Menu Templates for Restaurants

 4. Fast Food Digital Menu Template

-This menu board is by NoviSign, a higher-priced signage brand that offers its services at custom-quoted rates.
+This menu board is by NoviSign, a higher-priced signage brand offering services at custom-quoted rates.
 But this menu design offers some great ideas for non-NoviSign users too.
 It follows the classic fast-food model of highlighting combo orders with dynamic images.
 Listing each combo with a number speeds orders and reduces confusion for your cashiers.
 Showing the prices in a large font lets customers know exactly what to expect.
 And you can feature non-combo items in the footer menu that runs along the bottom of the screen.

-5. Digital Pizzeria Menu Template
+5. Pizzeria Digital Menu Template

 Cafes and bistros tend to have wider-ranging menus than quick-service spots.
 They are also more likely to have liquor licenses, so they’ll want to display alcoholic beverage options.
 This streamlined menu design includes featured cocktails, starters, salads, main courses, and desserts.
 The illustrations that replace traditional menu photos allow you to give an impression of your food without committing to a specific plating or group of ingredients.
 This can be especially useful if your menu features farmers market ingredients that can change daily.